 BALLOON LAUNCH 101

-Here, we will discuss everything that goes into one of our balloon launches.
+Here we discuss everything that goes into one of our balloon launches.
 When scheduling balloon launch events, we solicit requests from teachers asking for us to do a launch at their school.
 For each launch, we send up equipment to record video and track the balloon during flight.
-The K-12 students are also given the opportunity to send their own experiments up with the balloon as well.
+The K-12 students are given the opportunity to send up their own balloon payloads as well.

-We describe this entire process in more detail in the following sections if you’re interest in learning more about how this works.
-We also suggest checking out our Ballooning FAQs.
-Don’t hesitate to reach out to use with any other questions!
+We describe this entire process in more detail in the following sections.
+If you’re interested in learning even more, we suggest also checking out our Ballooning FAQs.
+Don’t hesitate to reach out to us with any other questions!

 The payload consists of everything that the balloon carries during flight.
 For our launches, this includes (from top to bottom):